turingschool-examples/electives/schedule.markdown

 * White boarding with Mike Reeves
   - Work through algorithms and interview questions on the board in front of your peers
   - Discuss topics such as recursion, data structures, timing of solutions

+* Russell Harms - Cryptography and Bitcoin
+  - Understand the basic cryptography that goes into things like HTTPS, SSH, and Git
+  - Learn how Bitcoin uses cryptography to uniquely solve problems in payment systems
+  - Install a Bitcoin wallet on your Android or iOS phone to send/recieve bitcoins